rsd-consultorias/Lab-Arquitetura-v2/README.md

 ```

 <h3>The <i>Types</i></h3>
 <p>Some types could be defined globally to avoid code replication that define the same thing across the projects.
-For example let's suppose we need to store money type in different classes.We have several approaches, but let's compare two of them:</p>
+For example let's suppose we need to store money type in different classes.
+We have several approaches, but let's compare two of them:</p>

 ```C#
 // This attend the solution, but what to do when currency exchange is required,